Columbo meets his double – a fictional TV detective – when he investigates the murder of a successful producer in Fade in to Murder.

 But the truly ingenious aspect is that Fowler also plays Columbo’s role, anticipating his questions and angles in advance, and playing to his phoney innocence (whilst also respecting his intelligence).

-It’s also possible that the show’s multiple references to goofed lines are deliberate.
-There’s a pretty obvious bungle in the taped episode of Detective Lucerne, when an extra says “It’ll be a treasure to pill you, Mr Lucerne”.
+The show’s also appears to have multiple – deliberate – goofed lines, some of which may be deliberate.
+There’s an obvious bungle in the taped episode of Detective Lucerne, when an extra says “It’ll be a treasure to pill you, Mr Lucerne”.

 When Columbo and Fowler meet for the first time, Mark calls Ward “Mark” – his own name – by mistake.
 Then, when Columbo describes the robbery-homicide, he says “You mean, sir, if she was dead and you couldn’t get [Clare’s ring] off”.